JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add the first static page with React

-To make your app display a simple message, replace the code in the `Main.kt` file as follows:
+To make your app display a simple message, replace the code in the `Main.kt` file with the following:

 ```kotlin
 import kotlinx.browser.document